 Parents are at a disadvantage when it comes to their teenage children.
 We view them as immature children who need our guidance to keep their lives from imploding.
 Teens are slightly taller and pimplier versions of the people we’ve been driving to games, feeding, cleaning up after, and tucking into bed at night.

 Despite some physical changes, our teen’s behaviors, attitudes, and interactions with us clearly keep them in the “child” category.
 Parents are often the last to acknowledge their teenagers are no longer children.
 And this causes problems.

 Teens, however, demand to be treated differently.
 They don’t want to be told what to wear, watch, and eat.
 They have become keenly aware of what their friends think about those things.
-Any discrepency between what their friends may think and your opinion is quickly decided in the favor of their friends.
+Any discrepancy between what their friends may think and your opinion is quickly decided in the favor of their friends.

 As our teens demand more and more autonomy, we watch all our hard work of raising them be offered up to the whims of “what’s cool.”
 It can be a bit unnerving!

 One mistake parents make it to think they have the ability due to their authority and financial position to demand a teen do what they say.